 The Embassy Security, Construction, and Maintenance (ESCM) account funds the Bureau of Overseas Building Operations (OBO), which is responsible for providing U.S. diplomatic and consular missions overseas with secure, safe, and functional facilities.
-The State Department notes that, in having access to no-year funds in this account, it maintains the capacity to complete critical overseas projects without interruption over the span of several fiscal years and realign cost savings toward emerging priorities.29
+The State Department notes that, in having access to no-year funds in this account, it maintains the capacity to complete critical overseas projects without interruption over the span of several fiscal years and realign cost savings toward emerging priorities.31 While the Senate committee bill would continue to provide no-year appropriations for ESCM, all funds appropriated for ESCM for FY2019 in the House committee bill would be available only until September 30, 2023.

-In addition to new capital construction projects, this account provides funding for projects intended to maintain and extend the useful life of existing facilities.
-The State Department's request includes \$869.54 million to provide its share of the \$2.20 billion in annual funding that the Benghazi Accountability Review Board recommended for the Capital Security Cost Sharing (CSCS) and Maintenance Cost Sharing (MCS) programs (the remainder of the funding is provided through consular fee revenues and contributions from other agencies).
-These programs are used to fund the planning, design, and construction of new overseas posts and the maintenance of existing diplomatic facilities.
+The State Department's request includes \$869.54 million to provide its share of what it maintains is the \$2.20 billion in annual funding that the Benghazi Accountability Review Board (ARB) recommended for the Capital Security Cost Sharing (CSCS) and Maintenance Cost Sharing (MCS) programs (the remainder of the funding is provided through consular fee revenues and contributions from other agencies).32 These programs are used to fund the planning, design, and construction of new overseas posts and the maintenance of existing diplomatic facilities.
+The House committee report maintains that funds made available for ESCM would allow for the State